 In the case of advanced graduate degree programs, such as the MDiv, a student who has completed a lower credit count Master of Arts degree program in Biblical Studies, Theology, Christian Education, or other ministry related field may request to have their degree evaluated by the Chief Academic Officer to see if degree equivalency credit can be applied.
 Qualifying degrees may allow a student to apply credits from the earned degree toward a reduction of the final unit count for the advanced degree program.
-This is done on a case-by-case basis and requires individual evaluation based on such factors as: 1) the total number of completed units for the earned degree; 2) the total number of required units for the advanced graduate degree; 3) the comparability of units between the earned graduate degree was awarded.
+This is done on a case-by-case basis and requires individual evaluation based on such factors as: 1) the total number of completed units for the earned degree; 2) the total number of required units for the advanced graduate degree; 3) the comparability of units between the earned graduate degree and the advanced graduate degree; and 4) the institution where the earned graduate degree was awarded.
 In essence a student would be starting from the equivalent position of having completed the Master of Arts in Christian Ministry or Master of Theological Studies at Shepherds and then continuing on to the Master of Divinity.